 TIP: Maintain eye contact.
 Try not to break contact until she does.
 It shows your interest and helps you gauge hers (by her level of eye contact).

-Goals aren’t the same as dreams.
+Goals aren’t the same as dreams but they are definitely one of the best ways to start a conversation online with a woman.
 Goals are smaller, more realistic steps towards something she’s aiming for.
 This is something else you should get her talking about.
 You’ll learn a lot about her and have a productive conversation.
 Who knows, you might even motivate her to chase some of those goals.
 She’ll be so thankful for your help.

 Your passions, dreams, and goals are important too.
 Most older women are keen to know about their date so she’ll probably ask about your passions, dreams, and goals.
 If she doesn’t, that’s okay.
-You can find a way to bring it into the conversation organically, or wait until the next time you see her.
+You can find a way to bring it into the conversation organically, or wait until the next time she says "hit me up".

 TIP: Be confident through the conversation.
 Sit up straight, face her, and speak up while you’re talking.
 Body language says a lot about who you are.
 If you’re slouching, talking into your wine, you won’t be the best conversational partner.